Plurisubharmonic functions with discontinuous boundary behavior: Introduction

 Few attempts have been made to investigate to which degree these results persist in the plurisubharmonic setting, although we should mention that specific examples of plurisubharmonic functions with boundary discontinuities were considered already by Bedford~\cite{bedford}.
 The main obstruction arising in higher dimensions is that due to nonlinearity of the complex Monge--Ampère operator, it is no longer enough to appeal to a maximum principle to establish uniqueness to the Dirichlet problem, and we do not have a Poisson integral at our disposal.
 Instead, one needs to use the comparison principle, with the major drawback that pluripolar sets cannot be neglected.

 However, in a recent paper, Rashkovskii~\cite{rashkovskii} observed that it is indeed possible to formulate such a comparison principle, only referring to points on the boundary outside a pluripolar set.
 In Section~2, we modify his proof slightly to also encompass \textit{b-pluripolar sets}, a notion recently introduced by Djire and Wiegerinck \cite{djire}.
 We say that a set \(F \subset \partial \Omega\) is b-pluripolar if there exists \(v \in \psh(\Omega)\) such that \(v\leq 0, v \not \equiv -\infty\) and \(v^* = - \infty\) on \(F\).
-This provides an uniqueness argument for the inhomogeneous Dirichlet problem for the complex Monge--Ampère operator,
+Our generalization of Rashkovskii's comparison principle provides a uniqueness argument for the inhomogeneous Dirichlet problem for the complex Monge--Ampère operator,

 where \(\Omega\) is B-regular and \(\phi: \bd \Omega \rightarrow \R\) is a bounded function, continuous outside a b-pluripolar set \(E_\phi\).
-We also show that for a large class of densities, one may estimate the extent of discontinuities in the interior.
+Conversely, we show that the uniqueness of such Dirichlet problems implies that $E_\phi$ is b-pluripolar.
+We also show that for a large class of densities, one may estimate the extent of discontinuities in the interior, and we provide an example which shows that this estimate is sharp.

-Compellingly, b-pluripolar sets and sets of Lebesgue measure zero coincide in the case of the unit circle \(\bd D\)~\cite{djire}.
-In fact, given \(A \subset \bd D\) and a fixed bounded function \(\phi: \bd D \rightarrow \R\), continuous outside \(A\), the following three statements are equivalent: \begin{enumerate}[label=(\roman*)] \item \(A\) is b-pluripolar. \item \(A\) has Lebesgue measure zero. \item There exists a unique bounded harmonic function \(h_\phi\) such that
+Compellingly, the above result provides an alternative description of negligible sets with respect to harmonic measure.
+In particular, b-pluripolar discontinuity sets and discontinuity sets of Lebesgue measure zero coincide in the case of the unit circle \(\bd D\) (see also the second remark to Theorem~\ref{maintheorem} below).
+On the other hand, given \(A \subset \bd D\) and a fixed bounded function \(\phi: \bd D \rightarrow \R\), continuous outside \(A\), the following four statements are equivalent: \begin{enumerate}[label=(\roman*)] \item \(A\) is b-pluripolar. \item \(A\) has Lebesgue measure zero. \item There exists a unique bounded harmonic function \(h_\phi\) such that